 Our Bold Idea

-But it’s not enough to seed boutique programs or models that are forever dependent on philanthropy.
-We need to develop programs and tools that can be financed by governments, employers, businesses, and capital markets—an approach that can unlock trillions of dollars to help make impact at scale.
-We will do so as a way to close the employment opportunity gap faced by millions of individuals nationwide.
+But it’s not enough to seed boutique models that are forever dependent on philanthropy.
+We need to develop programs and tools that can be financed by governments, employers, businesses, and capital markets—an approach that can unlock trillions of dollars to help scale impact.
+By doing so, we will find new ways to close the employment opportunity gap faced by millions of individuals nationwide.

-Our team is made up of individuals who are experts in the fields of policy, education, technology, workforce, human capital, economic development, and corporate consulting.
-Together, we bring a diverse set of experiences and skills that amplify the guidance we can offer corporate partners, ensuring that the impact is felt across workers, businesses, and communities.
+Our team is made up of individuals who are experts in the fields of policy, impact investing, innovative finance, education, technology, workforce, human capital, economic development, and corporate consulting.
+Together, we bring a diverse set of experiences and skills that inform the guidance we offer corporate partners, ensuring that the impact of our work is felt across workers, businesses, and communities.